Issah Mohammed

 Issah Mohammed (born 20 December 1980) is a Ghanaian former professional footballer who played as a forward.
-Emerging as a prolific striker with Sekondi Hasaacas F.C. in the Ghana Premier League, he was called up to the Ghana national football team and earned eight caps between 2000 and 2001.
+Emerging as a prolific striker with Sekondi Hasaacas F.C. in the Ghana Premier League, he was called up to the Ghana national football team and earned eight cups between 2000 and 2001.

 In 2002, Mohammed joined IFK Norrköping in Sweden’s Allsvenskan, where he made an immediate impact by scoring twice in a pre-season friendly against AIK and was regarded as a highly promising signing.
 Despite this early promise, his opportunities became limited following a coaching change, and his career later included spells with Hearts of Oak and Hapoel Bnei Lod in Israel.
-He returned to Sweden 2008 after his time in Israel and played Division 3 football.
+He returned to Sweden in 2008 after his time in Israel and played Division 3 football.

 Club career

 Early career

 Mohammed began his career in Ghana with Sekondi Hasaacas, competing in the Ghana Premier League.
 Between 2000 and 2001 he gained recognition as a prolific striker, scoring multiple goals that earned him attention from both the national team and European clubs.